 Year 4 (60 Credits)

 Graduates will be extremely well positioned to pursue postgraduate programs at Masters or PhD level.
-In particular, graduates will be eligible to pursue more specialised agri-related Masters degree programs at NUI Galway, including:
+In particular, graduates will be eligible to pursue more specialised agri-related Masters degree programs at University Galway, including:

 • MSc in Climate Change, Agriculture & Food Security (Taught)